Kyoto: A City of Temples & Tradition

 The Fushimi Inari Shrine is popular because the torii create an atmosphere unlike any other.
 The shrine is a place of worship, and you can really get that sense walking through the gates.
 There are plenty of paths to take, and you can really make it personal to yourself.

-We spent each of our three nights bopping around the Kiyamachi and Pontocho districts, which are packed with restaurants and bars with great food, atmosphere, and drinks.
-I had to try a wagyu steak, and it was definitely one of the best steaks of my life.
+We spent each of our three nights bopping around the Kiyamachi and Pontocho districts, which are packed with restaurants and bars with great food and drinks.
+I had to try a wagyu steak, and it was one of the best steaks I’ve ever had.

 Getting There: The JR San-In Line leads to Arashiyama Station.
 It’s about a 30 minute train ride from Kyoto Station.
 If you do get there early, make sure you grab coffee from your hotel or the bigger train stations—a lot of the food and coffee places around here don’t open until a little later.

 After the bamboo forest, we headed to Iwatayama Monkey Park.
 This park is home to about 120 Japanese macaques (snow monkeys), and you can watch them, feed them, and enjoy some great views of Kyoto and the surrounding countryside.
-Being able to see wild monkeys up close and personal is truly a unique experience unlike any I’ve had before.
-It's a bit of a hike to get to the park, but it's worth it.
+It's a bit of a hike to get to the park, but it was worth it.

 On day three, we visited Kinkaku-ji, otherwise known as the Golden Pavilion, is another UNESCO World Heritage site (Kyoto is home to 17 of these) and is a masterclass of Japanese Zen architecture in both the structure itself and the surrounding grounds.